Ahnl66/bbc-multirom/README.md

 Rather than use the 27x and 28x series (E)EPROMS that were used Back In The Day, MultiROM uses a NOR Flash IC, the SST39SF010A.
 This part is much cheaper and more readily available than EEPROMs, but can still be obtained as a through-hole part for easy DIY assembly.
 Additionally, it offers more capacity (a whopping one megabit!), which MultiROM uses to store multiple ROM images on one cartridge, selected by DIP switches.

+UPDATE: I added support in the tools for the SST39SF040A chip, this is cheaper and more widely available than the 010 version.
+It is bigger, but as the board and dipswitches are not updated, the additional storage is ignored.
+In order for this to work you need to connect the A17 and A18 pins on the chip to ground (pins 30 and 1 to pin 16)

 The schematic and PCB layout were produced using [KiCad 7.0](https://www.kicad.org/).

 ![Three-quarter view of front side of PCB](images/MultiROM-3D_top30deg.png)